oracle/oci-service-broker/charts/oci-service-broker/docs/adw.md

 | `freeFormTags`   | free form tags that are to be used for tagging the ADW instance.    | object | no        |
 | `definedTags`    | The defined tags that are to be used for tagging the ADW instance.  | object | no        |

-## Attaching an Existing ADW Service Instance
+## Using an Existing ADW Service Instance

-For more information about binding to an existing ADW service instance, see [Attaching an Existing Service Instance](services.md#attaching-an-existing-service-instance).
+For more information about binding to an existing ADW service instance, see [Using an Existing Service Instance](services.md#using-an-existing-service-instance).

 To attach to an existing ADW service, the user needs to provide the following details.
 In this case, OCI Service broker will neither provision a new instance nor update/change the existing instance.